n1k0/jqPlanize/README.md

 FAQ
 ---

-1. Why didn't you use the ordered list features of the HTML/CSS2 specs?
+>Why didn't you use the ordered list features of the HTML/CSS2 specs?

-  * Because it's lame.
+Because it's lame.
 Well okay, let's say, bloated and complex.
 I'll try to implement it when Internet Explorer will have full css2.1 support (read: never).

-2. Why the hell the code is so ugly?
+> Why the hell the code is so ugly?

-  * This is my first jQuery plugin authoring attempt, that's maybe why.
+This is my first jQuery plugin authoring attempt, that's maybe why.

-3. Why didn't you use a recursive function to generate TOC subitems code?
+>Why didn't you use a recursive function to generate TOC subitems code?

-  * Because parsing a linear array of headings and generating a nested list is not that easy, but I can't wait seeing your patch.
+Because parsing a linear array of headings and generating a nested list is not that easy, but I can't wait seeing your patch.
-4. Can I send you a patch?
-  * Of course, use the issue tracker for that purpose.
-5. Can I report an issue?
-  * Of course, use the issue tracker for that purpose.
-Try to attach a patch if you can.
-6. Can you grant me a commit access to the subversion repository?
-  * Send me a patch first, if I think it's cool you'll have your commit account.